MC 23: The Tale of the Herd and the Dung Beetles

 “The more grass is transformed into dung, the more demand there is for that waste from an increasing population of dung beetles.
 Who in turn cannot but help but produce more frass to be exchanged with the herd.
 Look how much more dung there is for those miserable shit eating bugs to consume”.

-But Artemis did not see the joke.
-“You mean, perfectly imperfect” she scowled.
-Being the goddess of the wilderness and transitions, she knew there was a natural limit to this abomination.
-Once the horse could eat no more the madness would stop and the natural, divine order would return.
+But Artemis did’t see the joke.
+Her only comfort was the knowedge that there was a natural limit to this abomination.
+Once the horse could eat no more frass and the beetle no more dung the madness would stop and the natural, divine order would return.

 But Hermes being no one’s fool, had one more trick.
 “You’re right, but I know what to do”.